-Salomon is a major player in the world of hiking footwear, so it’s a pretty big deal when they release a brand-new shoe line.
-For 2018, the OUTline mirrors the modern trends: it’s essentially a trail runner up top with hiking shoe tread on the bottom.
+Salomon’s OUTline mirrors the modern trends: it’s essentially a trail runner up top with hiking shoe tread on the bottom.
 At 1 pound 8.6 ounces for the pair, the shoe is lighter than the popular X Ultra 3 and has a sleeker look that can be readily worn around town.
 We took both the Low and Mid versions of the OUTline hiking on the PCT in Washington’s Cascades, and below we break down their comfort, weight, traction, stability and support, fit and sizing, and more.
-To see how the OUTline stacks up, see our articles on the best lightweight hiking shoes and hiking boots.
+To see how the OUTline stacks up, see our articles on the best hiking shoes and hiking boots.

 - Build Quality and Durability